Services and Activities

 The College is committed to students’ complete success and that means helping them take the next step beyond course work and into the working world.

 Career Services offers a variety of services to assist with career exploration, decision making, and job searches.
 Career Services also provides career assessments for students who are unsure about a program.
 Web-based tools to assist with career exploration give students the opportunity to explore their personality, interests, and values, which are important factors in choosing a career.
 An online database is available to search for full-time, part-time, on-campus, and seasonal employment.
 Throughout the year, Career Services offers workshops on résumé writing and interviewing, as well as career fairs, networking events, and employer panels.

 Students, alumni, continuing education students, and community members are invited to take advantage of these free services.

-For more information or how to contact a Career Services, students may visit www.sanjac.edu/career-center.
+For more information or how to contact a career advisor, students may visit Career Support.

-The College considers the following as official notifications: Communications delivered through San Jacinto College email, posted on the official San Jacinto College website or Blackboard, or published in the catalog or Student Handbook.
+The College considers the following as official notifications: Communications delivered through San Jacinto College email, posted on the official San Jacinto College website or Blackboard, or published in the College catalog or Student Handbook.